winceh7/QR-Code/qr-code-component-main/README-template.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+For future projects I plan on practicing with the layout systems as well as trying to see ways to customize and stylize the projects combining different libraries to develop websites, web pages and web apps with a more complex design as in this project only HTML and CSS were used.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Why you should always set responsive mode to 320px when checking "mobile layout" on your web pages](https://dev.to/lebbe/why-you-should-always-set-responsive-mode-to-320px-when-checking-mobile-layout-on-your-web-pages-3gd9) - This helped me understand and gave me some insight on the requirement for testing on mobile layouts.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Why you should choose HTML5 article over section](https://www.smashingmagazine.com/2020/01/html5-article-section/) - This is an amazing article which helped me finally understand the differences between div, section and article.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [CSS] (https://developer.mozilla.org/en-US/docs/Web/CSS) - This helped me explore any properties, selectors and elements that might be unknown to me as well as layout and guide systems like Flexbox and CSS Grids

 ## Author